Channel 1 (Israel): History

 The channel's last news bulletin was on 9 May 2017, announced with two hours of notice.
 After this, the station did not carry news and current affairs programming until the channel's closure later in the week.
-At 1:50am on the early hours of 14 May 2017, after the final of the 2017 Eurovision Song Contest, the channel shut down partially, with IETV programming including the last edition of Erev Hadash in its old format (which would be renamed HaErev HaHadash before the 2018 shutdown) marking the end of definitive programming on the channel.
+Channel 1 was still tasked to broadcast the 2017 Eurovision Song Contest.
+During the voting in the final, IBA spokesman Ofer Nachshon delivered a farewell message on behalf of the corporation.
+When it ended at 1:50am on the early hours of 14 May 2017, the channel shut down partially, with IETV programming including the last edition of Erev Hadash in its old format (which would be renamed HaErev HaHadash before the 2018 shutdown) marking the end of definitive programming on the channel.
 From 15 May, Kan 11 took over the channel slot.